Paul Villero

-Paul Breitner Villero Arevalo (born 7 October 1998) is a Colombian professional footballer who plays as a midfielder, winger, or forward for Busan IPark.
+Paul Breitner Villero Arevalo (born 7 October 1998) is a Colombian professional footballer who plays as a midfielder, winger, or forward for Seongnam FC.

 Early life

 Villero was born on 7 October 1998 in Bogotá, Colombia.
 Growing up, he worked as a shoe salesman.

 Career

 Villero started his career with Paraguayan side Ovetense.
 In 2019, he signed for Paraguayan side Rubio Ñu.
 Three years later, he signed for Brazilian side Náutico, where he made twenty-eight league appearances and scored four goals.
 Following his stint there, he signed for Brazilian side Ponte Preta in 2023, where he made thirteen league appearances and scored one goal.

 During April 2024, he was sent on loan to Brazilian side Athletic, where he made twenty-four league appearances and scored two goals and helped the club achieve promotion from the third tier to the second tier.
 Ahead of the 2025 season, he signed for South Korean side Busan IPark.

+On 15 January 2026, Villero announce official signing to fellow K League 2 club, Seongnam FC for 2026 season.